Diversity and Inclusion: The Role Communicators Need to Play

 Some employees may not realize how non-diverse their company is and why that matters.
 Communicators can work with HR to gather data beyond who makes up the workforce.

-Internal and employee communicators have a responsibility to bring the voices of all employees to the executive team and hold them accountable.
+Internal communicators have a responsibility to bring the voices of all employees to the executive team and hold them accountable.

 As diversity advocate Vernã Myers said:

 When you bring your diversity, equity, and inclusion plan together, make sure it is clear and actionable.
-Too often, these plans are all talk and aren’t given the budget, resources, and leadership sponsorship required to accomplish.
-These plans have to be embedded in the company culture to abolish inequality in the workplace.
-It’s critical that you make sure communication reaches all employees directly and that they can easily share their feedback.
-Unfortunately, conversations about diversity and inclusion often stay within the corporate office.
-So, it’s essential to include your remote and frontline workers in this movement.
+Too often, these plans are all talk.
+We do not always give them the budget, resources, and leadership sponsorship required to accomplish.
+Embed your plans in the company culture to abolish inequality in the workplace.
+It’s critical that you make sure messages reach all employees directly and that they can easily share their feedback.
+Unfortunately, conversations about DEI often stay within the corporate office.
+So, it’s key to include your remote and frontline workers in this movement.